C2SP/C2SP/signed-note.md

     key ID = SHA-256(key name || 0x0A || signature type || public key)[:4]

-Collisions of *both* key name and key ID can lead to errors if signatures from colliding keys are applied to the same note.
+Accidental collisions of *both* key name and key ID can lead to errors if signatures from colliding keys pairs are applied to the same note.
 The recommendations above make such collisions exceedingly unlikely.

 ### Signature types